Andy-UTAS/atomic/docs/particulars.md

 ### Delivery of content

-The course will be run in a tradiational.
+The course will be run in a traditional.

 ### Subject matter